 The Information Commissioner’s Office has a very interesting section on nuisance phone calls and what you should do to avoid them in the future.
 In summary, you have a number of rights with regards to third-party cold calling and if used correctly they can certainly reduce the problem.

 The TPS should be your first point of contact because by simply registering with this service you are confirming what you do not wish to receive live marketing calls.
 This is a central register of individuals that have opted-out which should be respected by all telephone marketing companies.
 If you register with the TPS you may need to wait 28 days before the system is fully up-to-date but you have (in theory) opted-out of receiving any live marketing phone calls.

 Corporate Telephone Preference Service (CTPS)

-The CTPS is the corporate equivalent of the TPS and covers companies and other corporate bodies who wish to opt out from receiving live marketing calls.
-In an environment where wasted time equates to lost revenue the amount of work hours wasted taking marketing cold calls can become expensive and tiresome to say the least.
+The CTPS is the corporate equivalent of the TPS and covers companies and other corporate bodies who wish to opt-out from receiving live marketing calls.
+In an environment where wasted time equates to lost revenue, the number of work hours wasted taking marketing cold calls can become expensive and tiresome, to say the least.

 Check The Small Print

 As we touched on above, many marketing companies have small print hidden away in their customer agreements which allow them to cold-call customers unless advised otherwise.